Ephantus, fondly known as Ephy, is a seasoned freelance writer with a passion for alternative cures and natural medicine.

 Essential Oils Have Multiple Uses

 For generations, essential oils have been used for cosmetic purposes and to treat various conditions.
-So, every time you hold a bottle of these oils, you are not just holding a cosmetic product, but also pure health.
+So, every time you hold a bottle of these oils, you are not just holding a cosmetic product; you're holding pure health.
 These health-enhancing oils can be applied topically, inhaled, taken internally, or incorporated into a massage to deal with ailments such as anxiety, gut problems, aches, and acne.

 If you need a clear mind, reach out for peppermint.
 It is known to enhance mental alertness and accuracy by about 28 percent.
 Peppermint oil is also one of the few oils that can be taken internally as it helps with indigestion.